 A money laundering scam known as ‘Cuckoo Smurfing’ saw three men jailed for attempting to replace £700,000 of legitimate funds with ‘dirty money’.
-Detective Inspector Scott Thomson, who led the investigation, co-presents with Business Resilience Manager, Graham Vance from the Scottish Business Resilience Centre.
-They discuss the case and how it highlights when a bank’s ‘adequate’ anti-money laundering procedures just aren’t good enough.
+Business Resilience Manager, Graham Vance from the Scottish Business Resilience Centre presents.
+He discuss the case and how it highlights when a bank’s ‘adequate’ anti-money laundering procedures just aren’t good enough.
 And the importance of accountability and communication as part of the new FCA Senior Managers Regime.Read more >

 History teaches us that when things go seriously wrong in the legal and financial world the effects can take Nations to the edge of the abyss and spell personal and economic disaster for citizens and organisations not protected.
 The scandals of sub-prime mortgages, Libor and Payment Protection Insurance (PPI) provide a sobering reminder of what happens when professionals don’t follow the rules.
 This presentation exposes a risk that is often unseen – translation.